-A well-defined back makes you look muscular.
+A big well-defined back makes you look muscular.
 Building a well-defined back requires volume.
 A strong back helps the body to be strong.
 The back supports your body when you exercise.
-You cannot achieve a perfectly designed body without a well-defined muscular back.
+You cannot achieve a perfectly designed body without a big and thick well-defined muscular back.
 Moreover, your legs and back show your dedication to your workout and bodybuilding.

 However, developing back muscles requires knowledge because of the different types of back muscles.
 Also, the back functions differently than the other large muscle groups.
 While the quads and chest push weight, the back pulls it.
 Also, the back experiences fatigue differently than the other muscles.
 Therefore, we will explain how to develop a muscular back.